What can we help you with?

 To Edit a Dashboard:

-• Here, you can edit the title, description and visibility.
+3. Here, you can edit the title, description and visibility.

-• When you have finished editing, click ‘Save Changes’.
+4. When you have finished editing, click Save Changes.

-The Chart Guide will show a guide on the type of charts that you can create.
-You can use these examples to give you a more visual understanding on charts and what they can display.
-You can select module examples by clicking ‘Specific Modules’ and selecting the Module(s) from the dropdown options.
+The Chart Guide provides an overview of the types of charts you can create.
+These examples offer a clearer, more visual understanding of the charts and the data they can display.
+You can select examples for specific modules by clicking on ‘Specific Modules’ and choosing the module(s) from the dropdown menu.

-You can print a copy of the Dashboard page by clicking ‘Print’ at the top of the page.
+You can print a copy of the Dashboard page by clicking Print at the top of the page.

 To change the order of charts and graphs:

-• When you have finished moving the charts, click ‘Lock’.
+2. When you have finished moving the charts, click Lock at the top of the page.

 You can customise the Dashboard by creating different types of charts, such as a normal chart, a map, a heat map a calendar or a tile.